Community Research for Technical Content

 In 2021, I gave a short talk at DevRelCon about the different methods for coming up with content ideas that resonate with software developers.
 We’ve now worked with over 70 developer tools companies at Draft.dev, so we’ve been able to glean a lot of information about what works and what doesn’t in developer marketing.

-Last year, we started offering keyword research as an add-on service to help our clients come up with ideas for technical content, and this year, I’m excited to launch our community research service.
-By looking into existing developer conversations, we can help you come up with content ideas that are more likely to resonate with your target audience.
+Last year, we added topic ideation and keyword research to our service offering to help our clients develop technical content ideas.
+This year, I’m excited to add community research to our topic ideation process.
+By looking into existing developer conversations, we can help you develop content ideas that are more likely to resonate with your target audience.

 What is Community Research?

-Once you kick off an engagement for community research, one of our developer marketing professionals will meet with you to discuss your product, content goals, and existing content efforts.
-From there, we’ll dive into developer communities like Reddit, Hacker News, and various Slack groups to come up with interesting ideas for content that will resonate with your audience.
+Once you kick off an engagement with Draft.dev, one of our developer marketing professionals will meet with you to discuss your product, content goals, and existing content efforts.
+From there, we’ll dive into developer communities like Reddit, Hacker News, and various Slack groups to develop interesting topics and ideas for content that will resonate with your audience.

-Your team can pick their favorite topics from our list or help refine the topics we send based on your own market research and preferences.
+Your team can pick their favorite topics from our list or help refine the proposed topics based on your market research and preferences.

 I outlined the process briefly in my talk at DevRelCon:

-To discuss our packages and pricing, please book a call with us here.
+To discuss our service offering and pricing, please book a call with us here.

 Looking for content designed to reach software developers?